-In anticipation for this trip we ended up getting a Southwest Airlines credit card with a 80,000 mile point bonus.
+We got a Southwest Airlines credit card with an 80,000-mile point bonus in anticipation of this trip.
 That, combined with other credit card reward points, allowed us to book flights for our family of four for less than $50.
-If we didn’t have points the tickets would have cost our family about $1,600 total from St. Louis to Orlando.
+If we didn’t have points, the tickets would have cost our family about $1,600 from St. Louis to Orlando.

 Total Cost: $45 (~$1,600 without using points)